ANALYSIS-'TINA' keeps stocks and bonds going their own way

 Currency and equity volatility .DBCVIX remain subdued, with Wall Street's "fear gauge", the VIX index .VIX, just off 2021 lows.
 In Europe, rates volatility has rocketed, while stocks have remained calm.

-Some attribute the sanguine reaction to the relative calm in longer-dated bonds, where yields appear to signal confidence that swift central bank action will in time quash inflationary pressures without upending economic momentum.
+Some attribute the sanguine reaction to falling yields on longer-dated bonds, which has flattened yield curves and appears to signal that swift central bank action will in time quash inflationary pressures.

 And "real" bond yields, adjusted for inflation, remain deeply negative: despite a surge on Friday they remain around -1% and -2% in the United States and Germany respectively US10YTIP=RR, DE10YIL=RR.